ajd12342/phoneme-translit/README.md

 Let the Indian language be `[lang]`.
 Currently supported: `hin`.

-Use `[version]`=v1 if you want to use the rule 'aspirated when word-initial consonant followed by vowel`.
+Use `[version]`=v1 if you want to use the rule 'aspirated when word-initial consonant followed by vowel'.
 Use `[version]`=v2 if you want to use the rule 'unaspirated always'.

 Then, run: